Zuehlke/machines-code-people/articles/root-cause-analysis.md

 Having said that, be pragmatic with the fix.
 Don't overengineer.
 Decide what's needed _now_ to put out the fire, and what should be done  _later_ to prevent further blazes.

 But let it be an educated decision.

-P.S.
-Whatever you do.
-Test, test, test!
+And always test thoroughly.

 *By {{page.authorName}}*

-{% include "./_example.resources.md" %}